 Section B - Issuer B.1 Legal and Commercial Name Bilfinger Berger Global Infrastructure SICAV S.A. (the "Company").
-B.2 Domicile/Legal Form/Legislation Country of Incorporation The Company is incorporated in Luxembourg in the form of a limited company with variable share capital (société d'investissement à capital variable or "SICAV" and incorporated under the form of a public limited company (société anonyme) governed by the Luxembourg law dated 10 August 1915 on commercial companies, as amended (the "Companies Law").
+B.2 Domicile/Legal Form/Legislation Country of Incorporation The Company is incorporated in Luxembourg in the form of a limited company with variable share capital ( société d'investissement à capital variable or " SICAV " and incorporated under the form of a public limited company ( société anonyme ) governed by the Luxembourg law dated 10 August 1915 on commercial companies, as amended (the "Companies Law").
 B.5 Group Structure The Company makes its investments via a group structure involving BBGI Management HoldCo S.à r.l., a Luxembourg domiciled S.à r.l. ("BBGI Management HoldCo") and additional holding companies that are directly or indirectly owned by BBGI Management HoldCo (together, the "Group").

-B.6 Notifiable interests As at the date of this Prospectus, the members of the Company's Supervisory Board and Management Board hold the following ordinary shares in the Company: David Richardson (Supervisory Board, Ch airman) 101,928 Colin Maltby (Supervisory Board) 50,000 Duncan Ball (Management Board) 111,939 Frank Schramm (Management Board) 111,939 Michael Denny (Management Board) 20,000 As at 14 November 2013 (the latest practice Prospectus), Capita IRG Trustees Limit registered holder of 99.71 per cent. of the date of this Prospectus, being 100 per cent subscribed in uncertificated form.
-The I shares on bare trust for the benefit of hold As at 15 November 2013 (the latest practice Prospectus), insofar as is known to the Coran indirect interest in five per cent. or more ited (the "Deposite issued ordinary slat. of the ordinary some Depository holds are sof depository in the date prior to to the pany, the following state of the date prior to the pany, the following state or the date or the date of the itory") is the nares as at the shares that are such ordinary interests. the date of this ag persons had Company: No. of Ordinary Per cent. of Ordinary Shares before Name of Shareholder Shares the Issue M&G Investments Bilfinger Project Investments GmbH Schroder Investment Management Newton Investment Management Investec Wealth & Investment 40,084,572 37,188,000 29,132,048 26,450,873 22,326,948 13.71 12.72 9.96 9.05 7.64 Those interested, directly or indirectly, in firshare capital of the Company do not have a shareholders.
-B.7 Historical financial information The selected historical financial inform extracted directly on a straightforward bas the Group (which include certain unaudite for the period ending 31 December 2011 a 2012 and from the unaudited interim repended 30 June 2013 (including the comp 2012). sis from the audite ed investment basis and the year ended ort of the Group ed accounts of s information) 31 December for the period For the For the year ended period ended 31 December 2012 31 December 2011 (audited) Results on a consolidated IFRS basis 206.55 207.56 Net Asset Value (£m) 206.57 207.56 Net cash/(borrowings) (£m) Admin and operating cost (£m) (588.7) (4.14) 207.80 (0.23) 1 1 1 I I I I I I I I I I I I I I I I I I I 21.90 (0.23)
+B.6 Notifiable interests As at the date of this Prospectus, the Supervisory Board and Management Boar shares in the Company: David Richardson (Supervisory Board, Chai irman) 101,928 Colin Maltby (Supervisory Board) 50,000 Duncan Ball (Management Board) 111,939 Frank Schramm (Management Board) 111,939 Michael Denny (Management Board) 20,000 As at 14 November 2013 (the latest practica Prospectus), Capita IRG Trustees Limit registered holder of 99.71 per cent. of the date of this Prospectus, being 100 per cent subscribed in uncertificated form.
+The D shares on bare trust for the benefit of holders ed (the " Deposit issued ordinary sh . of the ordinary s Depository holds s tory ") is the area as at the hares that are such ordinary As at 15 November 2013 (the latest practica Prospectus), insofar as is known to the Com an indirect interest in five per cent. or more Company: pany, the followin g persons had capital of the Name of Shareholder No. of Ordinary Shares Per cent. of Ordinary Shares before the Issue M&G Investments Bilfinger Project Investments GmbH Schroder Investment Management Newton Investment Management Investec Wealth & Investment 40,084,572 37,188,000 29,132,048 26,450,873 22,326,948 13.71 12.72 9.96 9.05 7.64 Those interested, directly or indirectly, in issued share capital of the Company do not l other shareholders.
+B. 7 Historical financial information The selected historical financial inform extracted directly on a straightforward bas the Group (which include certain unaudite for the period ending 31 December 2011 an 2012 and from the unaudited interim repo ended 30 June 2013 (including the compara 2012). is from the audite ad investment basis d the year ended 3 ort of the Group d accounts of s information) 1 December for the period 31 December 2012 (audited) For the year ended For the period ended 31 December 2011 (audited) Results on a consolidated IFRS basis Net Asset Value (£m) 206.57 207.56 Net cash/(borrowings) (£m) Admin and operating cost (£m) (588.7) (4.14) 207.80 (0.23) Return/net profit/(loss) (£m) 21.90 (0.20)